jjohnson2701/EditsToISCEContainer/README.md

 # EditsToISCEContainer
-Edits to code provided by CU Boudler Research Computing container to run on RMACC.
+Edits to code provided by CU Boulder Research Computing container to run on RMACC.
 Their container can be found here: https://github.com/ResearchComputing/asf-insar-singularity
 That container is based on the Docker provided by ASF Vertex here: https://github.com/asfadmin/apt-insar

 Notes here are based on my workflow and subject to future change and clarification.
 Screenshots of particular steps to soon come